How to Publish an AI Research Paper – Step-by-Step Guide

 Publishing a research paper for the first time can be challenging.
 Many early-career researchers are uncertain about how to prepare a manuscript, select an appropriate journal, and navigate the editorial and peer-review process.

-This step-by-step guide outlines the standard publication workflow—from preparing your study and manuscript to publication and post-publication dissemination.
+This guide outlines the standard publication workflow—from preparing your study to dissemination—while highlighting key aspects that influence how your work is interpreted.

 Step 1 — Define a Research Question and Prepare Your Study